 The Venezuelan Andes is considered part of the Tropical Andes, a climate-delineated region.

 The Venezuelan Andes montane forests ecoregion occupies the middle elevations of the Venezuelan Andes.
-This moist forest ecoregion encompasses the high-altitude cloud forests, representing an ecological barrier that separates the great basins of Lake Maracaibo and the Llanos of Venezuela.
+This moist forest ecoregion encompasses the high-altitude cloud forests, representing an ecological barrier separating Lake Maracaibo's great basins and the Llanos of Venezuela.

-Relief map of Venezuela showing Cordillera de Merida and Serranía del Perijá in upper left
+Relief map of Venezuela showing Cordillera de Merida and Serranía del Perijá in the upper left

 Cordillera de Mérida

-The Cordillera de Mérida is a massif (series of mountain ranges) in northwestern Venezuela that runs southwest-northeast between its border with Colombia in the south and the Venezuelan Coastal Ranges in the north.
-The Táchira depression separates the Cordillera de Mérida from the Cordillera Oriental, which occupies the southern Colombia-Venezuela border.
+The Cordillera de Mérida is a massif (series of mountain ranges) in northwestern Venezuela.
+It runs southwest-northeast between its border with Colombia in the south and the Venezuelan Coastal Ranges in the north.
+The Táchira Depression separates the Cordillera de Mérida from the Cordillera Oriental, which occupies the southern Colombia-Venezuela border.

-The Cordillera de Mérida covers almost all of the territory of the Venezuelan states of Táchira, Mérida and Trujillo, the southern area of the state of Lara and portions of higher areas on the western side of the states of Barinas, Apure and Portuguesa.
+The Cordillera de Mérida covers almost all of the Venezuelan states of Táchira, Mérida, and Trujillo, the southern area of the state of Lara and portions of higher regions on the western side of the states of Barinas, Apure and Portuguesa.

 The Cordillera de Mérida can be divided into three subregions: